Art-Sells/Arells/Build-Notes.md

 - - (B) Address
 - - Modal: Preparing (B) Wallet (to create wallet (take from VavityTester)) {loads in signer.tsx when createBTCwallet is invoked after first if try event}
 - Fee (mention .5% import fee)

-#### Chart (Home/Account):
-Add Market Status: Bull (🐂) or Sloth (🦥)…
-- Bull: Show modal explanation
-- Sloth: Show modal explanation
+- Powered by Vavity (V) (link)

 #### Export:
 - Opening Modal:
-- - Exporting your investment will subject you to bear market losses, are you sure? (yes) (no)<- Back to account
+- - Warning: exporting your investments out of Arells and into any financial system that hasn’t adopted Vavity (V) will psychologically subject your investments to bear-market losses, are you sure? (yes) (Back To Account)<- Back to account
 - - As numbers typed in amounts compare external and internal value, if no losses, don’t show calculations
+- Powered by Vavity (V) (link)

 #### Metatags/ Description (all pages.tsx & components)
-- Alter: Descriptions & Images (see /main)
+- Alter: Descriptions & BannerImages (remove Bitcoin Arells)
 - - Investments immune to bear markets.
-Import you assets and never worry about bear market losses again.
+Import investments and psychologically protect them from bear market losses.
-- Refactor Meta-tags {show AI and ask it why it displays home page ps and not meta tags}?
+- Refactor (optimize with Cursor) Meta-tags {show AI and ask it why it displays home page ps and not meta tags}?
+- - (with vavity.info) Submit to Google Search Console: Submit your sitemap and request indexing
+- - Create a sitemap.xml: Helps Google discover all pages
+- - Add a robots.txt: Allows crawlers to access your site
+- - Build backlinks: Share your site to get it indexed faster

-#### Deployment Amplify/S3 Login
+#### Deployment (Test) Amplify/S3 Login
 - Ensure that NEXT_PUBLIC is not invoked and remove .env hardhat config expositions
 - Compare Main ENV with Test ENV before deployments
+- Test (with vavity.info) on socials (DM's/etc)

 ## Final Test
 - Remove typos from Arells/Vavity readmes, and UI
 - 2-3 accounts, multiple imports and exports (monitor for 2-3 days)

+#### Deployment (Main) Amplify/S3 Login
+- Test (with vavity.info) on socials (DM's/etc)
+- Email/X-Twitter/LinkedIn/: Investments psychologically immune to bear markets.
+A custodian that psychologically prevents investments from bear market losses

 ### After Completion
 Save Vavity JSON file data everyday offline (in case of breach)
 Users:
 - Get Leads (search AI automoated options [use same format] from X, etc)
 - Set Launch Date (and announce the features)
-- - Import Bitcoin and experience no bear market losses.
+- - Psychologcally protect our investments from bear market losses.
 - - Add "Discord" section for any questions
 Keep marketing, dependent on growth after 1-2 weeks:
 - Updates (oDAO, FndrsINC, etc)